Become A Volunteer

 Transportation Team

-We’re looking for groups and individuals to provide regularly scheduled as well as short-notice transportation for refugees!
+We’re looking for individuals to provide regularly scheduled as well as short-notice transportation for refugees!
 This could mean van rides to/from English classes at our building, or to/from social services offices or the DMV.
-We have two City of Refuge vans that are usually available for transportation needs, but would also appreciate anyone willing to use their personal vehicles if necessary.
+We have two City of Refuge vans available for regularly scheduled transportation, but also appreciate anyone willing to use their personal vehicles if necessary for one-off needs.

 Driving Instructor